dotne1/docker-security-lab/README.md

 Built with: DVWA, OWASP WebGoat, Juice Shop, Kali Linux, Cowrie, Elastic Stack.

-**Future**: Planning integration with Grok-Code for legitimate AI-powered security assistance.
+**AI Integration**: Professional Grok-Code integration for security analysis and education.

 If this helps you learn, star it and share it.